 This recipe originates from a cool site called Tiny Urban Kitchen.
-Cat, a huge celeriac fan, has altered the recipe to her tastes.
+Cat, our Former Education Programs Manager, altered the recipe to her taste.
 We hope you like it too!

-- 2-3 med potatoes washed and chopped, leave skins on. (any kind of potato)
+- 2-3 med potatoes (any kind) washed and chopped, leave skins on

-- 1 med onion peeled and diced (red or yellow onion).
+- 1 med onion (red or yellow) peeled and diced

 - 1 qt unsalted vegetable stock (or 1 unsalted bouillon cube)

-- 2 T salt use 2 T per gallon, adjust if desired.
+- 2 Tbsp salt per gallon, adjust if desired

-- to taste pepper Make it hot pepper if you like that.
+- to taste pepper (hot if you like that)

-- 2-3 lg collard greens stack the leaves and then roll them tightly.
+- 2-3 lg collard greens (optional) stack the leaves and then roll them tightly.
 Slice the 'roll' into very thin ribbons.
-(Collards are optional.
-They add great color, and are delicious.)

 Sauté onions and thyme in oil over medium heat for a few minutes until the onions are browned and translucent.
 Add the celeriac, carrot, and potatoes.
 Sauté for 5 minutes, stirring often to keep it from burning, until all is infused with the thyme oil.
 Add stock, apples, salt, and pepper.
 Add more stock (or water) if needed to cover all of the vegetables.
 Bring to a boil, then simmer for 15-20 minutes until potatoes are cooked.